Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries

-The Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries is one of the award categories presented annually by the Critics' Choice Television Awards (BTJA) to recognize the work done by television actors.
-The winners are selected by a group of television critics that are part of the Broadcast Television Critics Association.
+The Critics' Choice Television Award for Best Supporting Actress in a Limited Series or Movie Made for Television is one of the award categories presented annually by the Critics' Choice Awards (CCA) to recognize the work done by television actors in a supporting role.

+The category was first created in 2013.
+The winners are selected by a group of critics that are part of the Critics Choice Association.

+Sarah Paulson holds the record for most wins in this category with 2 wins for her roles in American Horror Story: Asylum (2013) and American Horror Story: Freak Show (2015).

+Three actresses hold the record for most nominations in this category: Paulson, Ellen Burstyn and Betty Gilpin.

+The current winner in this category is Erin Doherty for Adolescence (2025).

 History

 The category was first introduced for the 3rd Critics' Choice Television Awards, in which Sarah Paulson was the first actress to receive the award.